DavidJCobb/pokeemerald/lu-docs/research/OVERALL PLANS.md

 * For actually injecting code, in 2013 Basile Starynkevitch [recommended adding a custom `#pragma` directive](https://stackoverflow.com/a/19716417), though he offers few details on how to actually do so.
 He's the author of [GCC MELT](http://starynkevitch.net/Basile/gcc-melt/), a now-abandoned framework for writing GCC plug-ins in LISP; he's clearly knowledgeable on plug-ins, but most of his Stack Overflow content related to them consists of high-level concepts and plugging MELT.

+* [This guide](https://jongy.github.io/2020/04/25/gcc-assert-introspect.html) by Jongy explains how to create a plug-in that finds uses of the `assert` macro and rewrites them to log the sub-expressions' values on assertion failure.
+[Part 2](https://jongy.github.io/2020/05/15/gcc-assert-introspect-2.html) is particularly important, as it describes how to find an in-scope function so you can inject a call to that function, as well as how to stringify GIMPLE instructions back to C using `print_generic_expr_to_str` (so you can make sure you're injecting what you *think* you're injecting).

+* [This article](https://rwmj.wordpress.com/2016/02/24/playing-with-gcc-plugins/) by Richard W.M.
+Jones gives examples of reading and processing struct definitions.

+* Sample plug-in code can be found [here](https://github.com/wh5a/gcc-plugin) and [here](https://github.com/rofirrim/gcc-plugins).

+* Another basic tutorial can be found [here](https://gabrieleserra.ml/blog/2020-08-27-an-introduction-to-gcc-and-gccs-plugins.html).

 Potentially helpful snippets:

 * [Retrieving the arguments to a function (in Java only?).](https://stackoverflow.com/questions/42576844/retrieve-function-arguments-from-gcc-function-tree-node)